Fort Sill: Activities today

 The 77th Army Band (Special designation: "The Pride of Fort Sill") is part of the Fires Center of Excellence.
 It was originally organized on March 1, 1907, at Fort Du Pont, Delaware as the 13th Band, Coast Artillery.

 Another special detachment is the Field Artillery Half Section, an eight-man group representative of the "flying artillery" which was drawn by a team of horses (the Half Section has eight horses – all named after former commanding generals of Fort Sill) around the turn of the 20th century.
 The Half Section was established in 1969 to celebrate Fort Sill's Centennial.
-The Soldiers are volunteers for the show group, while the horses, their equipment and transportation are provided through charitable donations.
+The soldiers are volunteers for the show group, while the horses, their equipment and transportation are provided through charitable donations.
 The popular Half Section has appeared in regional parades, local festivities, change of command ceremonies and a presidential inauguration parade.

 In June 2019, it was announced that the base was to be used for temporary shelter for recent immigrant children.
 The same facility was used in 2014 by the Obama administration for the same purpose.
 On July 28, 2019, the U.S. Department of Health and Human Services announced cancellation of preparations due to public criticism from local communities and a decline in the number of referrals of undocumented youth.

+Fort Sill also runs many events for training to keep Marines and soldiers ready for combat missions.
+Units take part in many drills, instructions, exercise, and training throughout the day.
+Troops work together throughout many realistic field condition scenarios to reenact what can really happen on a battlefield.
+The regular use of these activities allows Fort Sill to be an important factor to improving the Army's artillery skills and also future readiness.